isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2018-10-02-Second-Reading-Speech-by-Senior-Minister-of-State-for-Law-Mr-Edwin-Tong-on-Supreme-Court-of-Judicature-Amendment-No-2-Bill.md

 ---
-layout: post
-title: Second Reading Speech by Senior Minister of State for Law, Mr Edwin Tong, on Supreme Court of Judicature (Amendment No.2) Bill
+title: 'Second Reading Speech by Senior Minister of State for Law, Mr Edwin Tong, on Supreme Court of Judicature (Amendment No.2) Bill'
 permalink: /news/parliamentary-speeches/second-reading-speech-sms-edwin-tong-SCJA-amendment-number-2-bill
-breadcrumb: Parliamentary Speeches
+breadcrumb: 'Parliamentary Speeches'
-collection_name: news

 ---

 2 Oct 2018 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)